This document includes House Committee Amendments incorporated into the bill on Mon, Mar 9, 2020 at 6:13 PM by naomigarrow.

 79 (7) "Personal injury" means an injury of any kind other than property damage.

-80 (8) "Political subdivision" means [
+80 (8) "Political subdivision" means [any]:

 81 (a) a county, city, town, school district, community reinvestment agency, special

-82 improvement or taxing district, local district, or special service district[
+82 improvement or taxing district, local district, or special service district[,];

 83 (b) an entity created by an interlocal agreement adopted under Title 11, Chapter 13,

-84 Interlocal Cooperation Act[
+84 Interlocal Cooperation Act[,]; or

-85 (c) any other governmental subdivision [
+85 (c) any other governmental subdivision [or public corporation] of the state.

 86 (9) "Property damage" means injury to, or loss of, any right, title, estate, or interest in